 As human knowledge and technology advances, the role of the clinical researcher is one that is constantly evolving.
 It provides those doctors who have a passion for being at the cutting edge of innovation with the opportunity to have a huge influence on the future of medical practice.

-The field of microbiology used to be one that was largely limited to external research facilities, but today, microbiologists are an intrinsic part of the overall medical team in hospitals, clinics and even universities.
+used to be one that was largely limited to external research facilities, but today, microbiologists are an intrinsic part of the overall medical team in hospitals, clinics and even universities.

 When to decide?